 Top and Bottom Side Masks

-Top-side and bottom-side solder masks are frequently used by electronic engineers to detect problems in the green solder mask layer.
-This PCB層 is added using film or epoxy methods.
-Following that, the component pins are soldered onto the board using the openings that the masks registered for them.
+Top-side and bottom-side solder masks are commonly employed by electronic engineers to identify issues in the green solder mask layer.
+These PCB層 are applied using film or epoxy methods.
+The component pins are then soldered onto the board through the openings registered by the masks.

-The conductive trace pattern on a board’s top side is known as top traces.
-Like the top-side mask, the bottom-side mask is used for the opposing side of the board.
+The top-side mask corresponds to the conductive trace pattern on the board’s top side, while the bottom-side mask is used for the opposing side of the board.

 Epoxy Liquid Solder Masks

 Epoxy liquid solder masks offer a cost-effective option for PCB project.
 This technique, known as silk-screening, utilizes a woven mesh to support ink-blocking designs.
 The mesh enables the identification of areas where ink can be transferred.

 Liquid Photoimaging Soldermask (LPI or LPISM) is a liquid soldermask material that is applied to the surface of the circuit board and undergoes a curing process.
 This advanced soldermask material enables precise application of solder and ensures accurate electrical connections by selectively leaving openings only in areas where soldering is required.